“Giving up is something a Lauda doesn’t do.”

 Despite the cruel hand fate had dealt him, Niki Lauda rose like a phoenix from the ashes of a devastating crash to chart a course that would etch his name in the hallowed halls of Formula 1.

 Niki Lauda’s career spanned two decades, including stints with two of F1’s most iconic teams, Ferrari and McLaren.
+His subsequent return to motorsport came with a lot of success, this time from the pit wall, rather than the cockpit.

 Who is Niki Lauda?